Bayesian Dropout: Methods

-While analytically related, this model does something very different from dropout because it exactly infers which weights are best to blank out to explain each observation and \emph{not} produce a distribution over the weights which attempt to be robust to \emph{having} weights removed in the same sense as the maximum of the dropout error \cref{e8}.
-The effect of this will be twofold.
-Firstly, it will create a mixture of models, each model (corresponding to a set of dropped-out parameters) being allowed to co-adapt to the data.
-Secondly, the mixture will be weighted with the posterior probability, reducing the effective number of components.
+Although this generative process bears some similarity to dropout, it will infer which weights are best to blank out to explain each observation, and \emph{not} describe a parameter specification which is robust to \emph{having} parameters blanked out.
+The effect of this will be twofold. (i) It will create a mixture of models, each model (corresponding to a set of dropped-out parameters) being allowed to co-adapt to the data. (ii) the mixture will be weighted with the posterior probability, thereby reducing the effective number of components.

-To implement the parallel method to dropout, we must specify dropout as an external constraint on the learners representation, namely that the weights are zeroed stochastically.
-To put this succinctly
+To implement dropout, we must specify dropout as an external constraint on the learners representation, namely that individual parameters are zeroed stochastically.
+To put this in words, \emph{Bayesian Dropout} can be defined as \emph{the constraint that the dropout distribution is not inferred from data}.
 To implement this using ME, we first need to fix the prior measure $q$ and the relevant constraints.
-As prior distribution $q$ we adopt the same functional form as the naive Bayesian dropout.
-Collection all the perturbed weights as $\m \thetat = (\m \thetat_i)_{i=1}^n$, the joint distribution may be written
+As prior distribution $q$ we adopt the same functional form as the naive Bayesian dropout \cref{dropout_generative}.
+Using $\m \thetat = (\m \thetat_i)_{i=1}^n$, the joint distribution may be written

-The key point is that since no observations have been made, the prior beliefs reflect the uncertainty in both $\m x$ and $\m \theta$.

-Next we specify the constraints: As in standard application of ME we have the data-constraint that we observed an actual value of $\m x$, namely $\m x'$ (see eq.~\eqref{eqn:C}).
-Secondly, we have the dropout condition eq.~\eqref{eqn:dropoutdef}.
-To say weights are dropped out stochastically and this distribution is not inferred from data is saying exactly that the dropout weights must depend on $\m \theta$, but \textbf{not} on $\m x$ and otherwise reflects the prior distribution.
-We can then identify Bayesian Dropout (as formulated in \eqref{eqn:dropoutdef}) with the constraint
+Next we specify the constraints: The first constraint is simply the data-constraint that we observed an actual value of $\m x$, namely $\m x'$ (see \cref{eqn:C}).
+The second constraint is the dropout-condition.
+To say weights are dropped out stochastically, and that this distribution is not inferred from data, is saying exactly that the dropout weights must depend on $\m \theta$, but \textbf{not} on $\m x$.
+We can therefore identify Bayesian Dropout with the constraint